eclipse-archived/ceylon-lang.org/documentation/1.3/tour/initialization.md

   (method invocation, member class instantiation, or attribute evaluation/assignment) of the class.

+The difference between `this` and `super` is that `super` bypasses any `actual` operation defined in the current class, and directly calls the operation it refines.

 The semantics are exactly the same as what you're used to in Java, with one exception: a reference to a member of `super` might refer to a member inherited from an interface, instead of from a superclass.